How to Apply For New Zealand Tourist Visa for Filipinos

 STEP 5: Finally, you can now start your application.
 Answer the forms truthfully and completely.

 STEP 6: Upload all your documents.
 Take note that you can only use a JPG file type for your photo, while the rest should be in a PDF file that is under 10MB in size.

 STEP 7: When you finished and completed everything, you will be directed to a ‘Thank you’ page.
 Just print it and Submit your passport either personally or through an authorized representative to VFS Global.

 STEP 8: Pay the VFS Service Fee.
-The visa handling fee is about Php 570 per application and the courier return (optional) is around Php 380 per application.
+The application lodgement fee is about PHP 1,100 per application and the courier return (optional) is around PHP 380 per application.
 They will send you an email when your passport is set for release.

 STEP 9: Just wait and hope that your visa will get approved.